bbudke/BB_Lab_Protocols/DNA_Fibers.md

 	- Distribute a total of 30 μl Vectashield as a row of drops along the length of the slide.
 	- Mount a long coverslip, pressing firmly and taking care not to move it from side to side.
 	- Blot and wipe away excess Vectashield with a Kimwipe.
-	- Seal with clear nail polish.
+	- Seal the edges of the coverslip with clear nail polish.

 ## Image Acquisition And Analysis
 - Acquire images at 630X total magnification.
 This can also be done at 200X total magnification if the pixel resolution is finer than the diffraction limit of green light.
 - Acquire enough images to give at least 150 fibers per sample.
 Also be sure to aqcuire images from several distinct DNA spreads per sample.
+There can be considerable variation in fiber lengths between different spreads; try to collect images that are representative of what you see across the entire slide.
+Collect images of fiber spreads that are:
+	1. Physically intact, e.g. not having large artificial gouges running through the spread.
+	1. Clearly and brightly stained.
+	1. Having fibers clearly separated from each other.
+	1. Having fibers that are lying mostly straight and parallel to each other.
 - Score fibers that are distinctly separated from each other and have distinct start and end points.
 To streamline the process of measuring and assembling data, try the Fibers macro that is part of [BB macros](https://github.com/bbudke/BB_macros) for [NIH ImageJ](https://imagej.nih.gov/ij/).